Gummy shark: Hunting and habitat

 The gummy shark feeds on crustaceans, marine worms, small fish, and cephalopods such as octopus, squid and cuttlefish.
 It uses its plate-like teeth to help it crush the shells and bodies of its prey for easier consumption.
 The gummy shark remains on or near the sea beds, and their travel patterns vary on age.
 Juvenile gummy sharks will travel less than full-grown species.
 The females tend to travel longer ranges compared to males.
 Gummy sharks are primarily found to live in sandy areas and will come closer to shores during the night in search of prey.

 Geography

-The gummy shark is primarily found living on the southern coast of Australia around Bunbury including but not limited to the island of Tasmania and Bass Straight.
+The gummy shark is primarily found living on the southern coast of Australia around Bunbury including but not limited to the island of Tasmania and the Bass Strait.
 Gummy sharks are also found in coastal areas of the Pacific Ocean such as Japan, as well as coastal areas of the Indian Ocean.

+Segregation patterns

+Gummy sharks exhibit strong sexual segregation on a large scale.
+This is a common trait in sharks that is shown with different degrees of segregation.
+They are usually segregated by sex and size.
+Gummy sharks are no exception to this; they do it quite abundantly.
+Mustelus antarcticus found in Western Australia were segregated by sex.
+The females predominantly occurred in the west and southwest of Western Australia.
+However, the males tended to stay in the southeast territory.
+Several factors contribute to this segregation.
+Female gummy sharks can be found in the west and southwest of Western Australia due to the prime habitat for breeding and feeding.
+It also provides a nursery for gestational sharks.
+Moreover, depth seems to play a role in the southeastern region for males in this niche.
+It was found that males tend to decrease with the depth in this area.
+Some factors that could play into this are refuge from mating, intraspecific competition, differences in prey availability, and energetic requirements.